 - a.
-Administrator/CEO/COO or designee must be available, full time, to fulfill the responsibilities of the position and to oversee the entire operation of the Contractor.
-The Administrator shall devote sufficient time to the Contractor's operations to ensure adherence to program requirements and timely responses to AHCCCS Administration. - b.
-Medical Director/CMO who shall be an Arizona-licensed physician.
+Administrator/CEO/COO or their designee must be available during working hours to fulfill the responsibilities of the position and to oversee the entire operation of the Contractor.
+The Administrator shall devote sufficient time to the Contractor's operations to ensure adherence to program requirements and timely responses to AHCCCS. - b.
+Medical Director/CMO who is an Arizona-licensed physician.
 The Medical Director shall be actively involved in all-major clinical programs and QM and MM components of the Contractor.
-The Medical Director shall devote sufficient time to the Contractor to ensure timely medical decisions, including after-hours consultation as needed. - c.
-Chief Financial Officer/CFO who is available, full time, to fulfill the responsibilities of the position and to oversee the budget and accounting systems implemented by the Contractor. - d.
+The Medical Director shall devote sufficient time to the Contractor's operations to ensure timely medical decisions, including after-hours consultation as needed. - c.
+Chief Financial Officer/CFO who is available, full time, to fulfill the responsibilities of the position and to oversee the budget, accounting systems, and financial reporting implemented by the Contractor. - d.
 Pharmacy Director/Coordinator who is an Arizona licensed pharmacist or physician who oversees and administers the prescription drug and pharmacy benefits.
 The Pharmacy Coordinator/Director may be an employee or Contractor of the Plan. - e.
-Dental Director/Coordinator who is responsible for coordinating dental activities of the health plan and providing required communication between the plan and AHCCCS.
-The Dental Director/Coordinator may be an employee or Contractor of the plan and must be licensed in Arizona if they are required to review or deny dental services. - f.
+Dental Director/Coordinator that is responsible for coordinating dental activities of the Contractor and providing required communication between the Contractor and AHCCCS.
+The Dental Director/Coordinator may be an employee or Contractor of the plan and must be a licensed dentist in Arizona if they are required to review or deny dental services. - f.
 Compliance Officer who will implement and oversee the Contractor's compliance program.
-The compliance officer shall be an on-site management official, available to all employees, with designated and recognized authority to access records and make independent referrals to the AHCCCS Office of Program Integrity.
-See Section D, Paragraph 62, Corporate Compliance.
+The compliance officer shall be a management official, available to all employees, with designated and recognized authority to access records and make independent referrals to the AHCCCS Office of the Inspector General.
+See Section D, Paragraph 62, Corporate Compliance. - g.
+Dispute and Appeal Manager who will manage and adjudicate member and provider disputes arising under the Grievance System including member grievances, appeals, and requests for hearing and provider claim disputes.

-- g.
-Dispute and Appeal Manager who will manage and adjudicate member and provider disputes arising under the Grievance System including member grievances, appeals, and requests for hearing and provider claim disputes. - h.
-Business Continuity Planning Coordinator as noted in the ACOM Business Continuity and Recovery Plan Policy. - Contract Compliance Officer who will serve as the primary point-of-contact for all Contractor operational issues.
+- h.
+Business Continuity Planning Coordinator as noted in the ACOM Business Continuity and Recovery Planning Policy. - i.
+Contract Compliance Officer who will serve as the primary point-of-contact for all Contractor operational issues.

-The primary functions of the Contract Compliance Officer are:
+The primary functions of the Contract Compliance Officer may include but are not limited to: